davidrudlstorfer/pytoda/README.md

 conda activate pytoda
 ```

-- Install all PyToDa requirements with:
+- Install all PyToDa requirements (latest versions) with:
 ```
 pip install -e .
 ```

-- Finally, install the pre-commit hook with:
+or install the pinned versions with
 ```
-pre-commit install
+pip install -e ."[safe]"
 ```

-Now you are up and running 🎉
+- Now you are up and running 🎉

 ## Execution